marmelab/react-admin/doc/4.14/ReferenceManyToManyInput.md

 `<ReferenceManyToManyInput>` expects a child that is an input allowing to select multiple values as child - like `<AutocompleteArrayInput>` in the example above.
 Other possible children are `<SelectArrayInput>`, `<CheckboxGroupInput>`, and `<DualListInput>`.

+Note that although all possible child components support a `defaultValue` prop, it will only be applied on create views.

 **Tip**: If you need to edit the fields of the associative table (e.g. the `date` in `performances`), you can use a [`<ReferenceManyInput>`](./ReferenceManyInput.md) instead.

 ## Props